Liu Shanshan incident: Executive branch response

-Judicial Branch Response
+Judicial branch response

 According to court testimony submitted by the FBI, Jacqueline Liu hired a woman in the Philippines in November 2010.
 After the woman, referred to as F.V. (female victim), arrived in Kansas City, USA, in March 2011, she was forced to work six days a week, 16 to 18 hours per day, and was only paid $400 to $450 per month.
-Liu also confiscated F.V.’s passport and B-1 work visa, and threatened to deport her back to the Philippines if she did not comply.
+Liu also confiscated F.V.'s passport and B-1 work visa, and threatened to deport her back to the Philippines if she did not comply.

 The court determined that Liu held an E-1 trade visa rather than an A-1 or A-2 visa used by diplomats, and therefore did not enjoy diplomatic immunity.
 The implications of this court ruling extended beyond Liu’s case, affecting all Taiwanese officials stationed in the U.S., including the Representative to the U.S., Jason Yuan.
 Since they all hold E-1 visas, the federal court records do not recognize them as diplomats.
 As such, if they were to be tried in court in the future, claims of diplomatic immunity would likely not be valid.

 The primary reason for the lack of immunity is that the Republic of China (Taiwan) is not recognized as a sovereign state by the United States.

-According to the U.S. Trafficking Victims Protection Act, the two abused Filipino helpers were identified as victims of "severe forms of trafficking in persons," and thus were eligible to receive T visas from the U.S. government.
+According to the U.S. Trafficking Victims Protection Act, the two abused Filipino helpers were identified as victims of "severe forms of trafficking in persons"' and thus were eligible to receive T visas from the U.S. government.
 These visas allow them to continue living and working legally in the U.S. and to access other benefits.

-At the second pretrial hearing in Liu’s case, the judge temporarily rejected the plea agreement.
+At the second pretrial hearing in Liu's case, the judge temporarily rejected the plea agreement.
 According to Article 5 of the plea agreement released by the U.S. Attorney’s Office for the Western District of Missouri, it was recommended that Liu be deported immediately after sentencing.
 If the judge accepted the agreement, checks for compensating the foreign domestic workers would take effect; if the agreement was rejected, the defense would have the right to withdraw from the deal.